NLDInterns2019/nld-pool-league/README.md

 To toggle whether the played fixtures are visible, click the 'Show played fixtures' checkbox and they will appear with the unplayed fixtures.

 You can reset the filters to their original state by clicking the 'Clear' button

+### **Arranging Fixtures**

+This is located on the 'Arrange Fixtures' page.
+When on the page, you will be presented with a calendar with days along the top and hours split in two down the left.

+To book the pool table for a half hour time slot, click in the rectangle corresponding to the time slot you would like.

+You will presented with a pop-up form to fill in.
+This form tells you which time slot you will be booking for at the top.
+Fill in the form by selecting your name and your opponent's name from the respective drop-down menus.
+You also have the ability to book the table for games outside of the pool leagues currently running.
+To book a friendly or a billiards match, check the 'Friendly/Billiard' checkbox.
+However, if you are arranging a match that is taking place in the pool leagues, leave this box unchecked.

+Once you are happy with the details of the fixture, click 'Confirm' and you will see your scheduled fixture appear in the calendar.
+A slack message will also be sent to your Slack channel to notify others of the match.

+If you would like to change the time of a fixture you have scheduled, you can drag and drop the event to another time slot.
+Once dropped, the event may flash back to its original position briefly.
+This is expected and it will finish in its new position.
+A new Slack message will also be sent to notify others of the change.

 ### **Viewing Your Personalised Stats**